Domitien Ndihokubwayo

-Domitien Ndihokubwayo (born October 4, 1966 in Ngozi Province) is a Burundian politician CNDD-FDD who has been serving as the Minister of Finance in the governments of Prime Minister Alain-Guillaume Bunyoni since May 2016.
+Domitien Ndihokubwayo (born October 4, 1966 in Ngozi Province) is a Burundian politician CNDD-FDD who served as the Minister of Finance in the governments of Prime Minister Alain-Guillaume Bunyoni from May 2016 to 2022.
 He succeeded Tabu Abdallah.

+In 2022, he was succeeded by Aundace Niyonzima.

 Career

 Prior to this appointment, Ndihokubwayo was in charge of the Burundi Revenue Authority (OBR).

-In his capacity as minister, Ndihokubwayo has been serving as chair of the International Monetary Fund's African Caucus since 2021.
+In his capacity as minister, Ndihokubwayo served as chair of the International Monetary Fund's African Caucus in 2021.